-I’ve left genres out for simplicity’s sake.
-In short, genres help creators to choose how to use their chosen medium.
 Genres for different mediums mean slightly different things even if their name is the same.
 A horror novel reaches its conclusion differently than a horror poem.

+Back to categorisation.
 Here a similar looking graph for (non-interactive) video media.

 Why would it look different?